codeck313/gImageGrabber/README.rst

 It provides tools to grab images from a google search by extracting the links of the images and downloading original  images.

-This module is written for windows 10 on 64-bit processor.
+This module is written for windows 10 or Ubuntu 16.0 on 64-bit processor.
 It uses Selenium to open browser so as to scroll down to get more images than possible otherwise.
 Thus it **needs a browser** to work correctly.
 This is on *default* set to use *chrome browser* in case of inability to open it Firefox will be used.